-We had our very first parkHIIT session in my local park in Ashtown, Dublin 15 on the first Saturday morning of the year.
+We had our very first parkHIIT session in my local park in Ashtown, Dublin 15 on the first Saturday morning of 2018.
 It was cold, wet and miserable but it was a brilliant workout and an amazing way to shake off the cobwebs and kickstart the weekend (and the year!).
 Sometimes we use the outdoor exercise stations and a park bench and sometimes we just get out on the grass.
 The equipment is nice to have but it’s not mandatory for parkHIIT.

 We’ve been exercising in the great outdoors every Saturday morning since then (well we took a week off during the really bad snow!) and the community is growing all the time.